mcclellangg/crooked-moon/Lord-Petrarchus.md

 Hide, taunt enemies and shoot them with your crossbow.

 ## Inventory
-Track pickups and consumables and worry about a transaction log.
+Track consumables here.
+Don't worry about a transaction log.

 Quiver: 50 bolts